 - Soak tapioca pearls in cold water for 30 minutes.
 Drain.
 Boil 4 cups of water in a medium pot.
 Remove from heat and add tapioca pearls, stirring constantly for 1 minute.
 Drain and rinse in cold water to stop the cooking process.

 - Bloom tea leaves in the hot water in a large cup.
 Let sit for 10 minutes.
 Add milk, rose water syrup, and sugar, adding more sugar for a sweeter drink.
 Add ice for chilled rose milk tea or serve warm.
-Divide tapioca pearls into two cups and pour in rose milk tea.
+Divide tapioca pearls into two cups and pour rose milk tea.
 Serve.

 Mary Frances